inferadb/control/CONTRIBUTING.md

 - Use the `Result` type for operations that can fail
 - Provide meaningful error messages
-- Use the error types defined in `inferadb-management-core::error`
+- Use the error types defined in `inferadb-control-core::error`

 #### Documentation